 \section{Abstract}

-We establish rigorous bounds on dissipative transport in the disordered Klein-Gordon chain with quartic on-site potential, governed by a parameter $\lambda$.
-At $\lambda = 0$, the chain is harmonic and transport is fully suppressed by Anderson localization.
-For the anharmonic system at $\lambda > 0$, our results show that dissipative effects set in on time scales that grow faster than any polynomial in $1/\lambda$, as $\lambda\to 0$.
-From a technical perspective, the main novelty of our work is that we do not restrict ourselves to the atomic limit, i.e.\@ we develop perturbation theory around the harmonic system with a fixed hopping strength between near oscillators.
-This allows us to compare our mathematical results with previous numerical work and contribute to the resolution of an ongoing debate in the physics community, as we explain in a companion paper \cite{ourphysicspaper}.
+We establish rigorous bounds on the decorrelation time and thermal transport in the disordered Klein-Gordon chain with a quartic on-site potential, governed by a parameter $\lambda$.
+At $\lambda = 0$, the chain is harmonic, and any form of transport is fully suppressed by Anderson localization.
+For the anharmonic system, at $\lambda > 0$, our results show that decorrelation and transport can occur only on time scales that grow faster than any polynomial in $1/\lambda$ as $\lambda \to 0$.
+From a technical perspective, the main novelty of our work is that we don't restrict ourselves to the atomic limit.
+Instead, we develop perturbation theory around the harmonic system with a fixed harmonic interaction between nearby oscillators.
+This allows us to compare our mathematical results with previous numerical work and contribute to resolving an ongoing debate, as detailed in a companion paper \cite{ourphysicspaper}.